CASE STUDY

 TeleSales path: A persistent CTA to call a licensed agent, always visible for users who prefer phone-assisted enrollment

-CROSS TEAN COLLABORATION
+CROSS TEAM COLLABORATION

 Designing across four teams.